-(b) The proposed water supply system shall be approved in writing by the Portland Water District if existing public water service is to be used or by the Maine Department of Health and Human Services if a central water supply system is proposed;

-(c) Allocation of sewer user units by the appropriate municipal agency shall be secured if said units are required for the proposed subdivision, and the proposed sewage disposal system shall conform to § 250-29 of this chapter;

-(d) A solid waste disposal plan shall be prepared, if deemed necessary by the Planning Board Board during the preliminary plan review process.; and

-(c) The proposed surface drainage plan or stormwater management plan and the proposed soil erosion and sediment control plan shall be endorsed in writing by the Cumberland County Soil and Water Conservation District.
-The soils report shall also be reviewed in writing by the Cumberland County Soil and Water Conservation District.

-- (3) The Town Planner shall then determine whether the application is complete or incomplete and shall notify the Aapplicant of the determination decision in writing within 30 days of the date that the receipt is issued.
-If determined to be incomplete, the Town Planner shall list the materials that must be submitted in order to make the application complete. - (4) A public hearing may_shall be scheduled by the Planning Board Board within 30 days after the date of the final plan is determined to be complete, with adequate notice given to the general public. - (5) Prior to the final plan approval, the Planning Board Board may grant approval to permit the plan to be divided into two or more sections phases and may impose such conditions upon the phases as it deems necessary to ensure the orderly development of the subdivision.
+- (b) The proposed water supply system shall be approved in writing by the Portland Water District if existing public water service is to be used or by the Maine Department of Health and Human Services if a central water supply system is proposed; - (c) Allocation of sewer user units by the appropriate municipal agency shall be secured if said units are required for the proposed subdivision, and the proposed sewage disposal system shall conform to § 250-29 of this chapter; - (d) A solid waste disposal plan shall be prepared, if deemed necessary by the Planning Board Board during the preliminary plan review process.; and - (e) The proposed surface drainage plan or stormwater management plan and the proposed soil erosion and sediment control plan shall be endorsed in writing by the Cumberland County Soil and Water Conservation District.
+The soils report shall also be reviewed in writing by the Cumberland County Soil and Water Conservation District. - (3) The Town Planner shall then determine whether the application is complete or incomplete and shall notify the Aapplicant of the determination decision in writing within 30 days of the date that the receipt is issued.
+If determined to be incomplete, the Town Planner shall list the materials that must be submitted in order to make the application complete. - (4) A public hearing may be scheduled by the Planning Board Board within 30 days after the date of the final plan is determined to be complete, with adequate notice given to the general public. - (5) Prior to the final plan approval, the Planning Board Board may grant approval to permit the plan to be divided into two or more sections phases and may impose such conditions upon the phases as it deems necessary to ensure the orderly development of the subdivision.
 Each phase shall be reviewed by the Planning Board Board Board both as a potentially independent subdivision and as a section of the total subdivision.
-Each phase shall constitute at least 25% of the total number of lots contained in the approved final plan. - (6) The Planning Board shall, within 60 days after the date that the final plan is determined to be complete, or within such other time limit that may be mutually agreed to by both the Planning Board and the Applicant, approve, approve with conditions or disapprove the final plan.
-The Planning Board shall specify in writing its findings of fact and the Planning Board's decision.
-A separate copy of the written decision and findings of fact shall be maintained apart from the Planning Board minutes and stored in the Town Planner's files.
-The Planning Board at its discretion may require annotations to be placed directly on the final plan. - (7) This 60 daytime limit may be extended once for an additional 30 days, by the Planning Board, if the Planning Board determines that additional information needs to be secured by the Applicant or the Planning Board. - (6) D. Performance guarantees.
+Each phase shall constitute at least 25% of the total number of lots contained in the approved final plan. - (6) Performance guarantees. - (a) The purpose of a performance guarantee is to secure the completion of all required improvements or the restoration of the site as the Town deems appropriate. - (b) Prior to final plan approval, or as a condition of final plan approval, the applicant shall provide a construction schedule and cost estimate for all required improvements to the Town Planner.
+Required improvements include, but are not limited to, street and utility construction, stormwater management, landscaping, lighting, erosion control, and monumentation.
+The Town Planner shall submit the cost estimate to the Town Engineer and Town Manager for review and approval.
+Once the amount for the performance guarantee is set, the Aapplicant shall provide a performance guarantee in one of the following acceptable forms: